Machine Task: Blow Up a Balloon, Then Pop It

 Machine Build Type: One-Take Style - filmed from start to finish in only one unedited clip, which we achieved after 9 months and 5,000+ hours designing and building this record-breaking contraption.

-"One of the biggest challenges is that we are all college students.
-I'm trying to motivate 14 total people to give up their free weekends and evenings, and all it leads up to is a machine that runs three times at a competition," Zach Umperovitch, team president and a master's student in geology, told Wired.
-"Technically, our biggest challenge was building the steam locomotive engine – it took us 600 hours."
+Additional Info: One of the biggest challenges was that we were all college students.
+I was trying to motivate 12 total people to give up their free weekends and evenings, all for a machine that runs three times at a competition.